-Chief of department: Jojua Alhas Valterovich, candidate of medical sciences, doctor of higher category, associate professor.
+Chief of the department: Jojua Alhas Valterovich, Ph.D, doctor of highest category, associate professor.

 The department was formed around a group of highly qualified doctors, specializing in different branches of traumatology and orthopedics in 2012, what allowed us to treat every single musculoskeletal system disease.